aws-ia/cloudformation-newrelic-resource-providers/NewRelic-Dashboard/docs/markdownwidgetinputconfigurationinputinput.md

 #### Text

-Content to be added in the markdown widget.
+Content to be added in the markdown WidgetInput.

 _Required_: Yes